Industry Insights

 • 25-35% reduction in no-show rates

-• 15-20% improvement in treatment plan acceptance
+• 15-20% improvement in recall confirmation rates

-• Higher average revenue per patient visit
+• Higher average revenue per client visit

-Understanding the β€œWhy” Behind Declined Treatment
+Understanding the β€œWhy” Behind Lapsed Recalls

-2. Information overload: Patients report feeling overwhelmed when multiple treatment options are presented simultaneously without clear prioritization.
+2. Information overload: Clients report feeling overwhelmed when multiple options β€” appointment types, providers, time slots β€” are presented without clear guidance.

-Feedback-Driven Communication Improvements
+Feedback-Driven Operational Improvements

-Building Long-Term Patient Loyalty
+Building Long-Term Client Loyalty

 The Loyalty Loop